What PSI Should My Tires Be? A Simple Tire Pressure Guide

 No light Still check periodically with gauge

 Properly inflated tires preserve control and reduce risk.
-Inflate to the recommended PSI level, use a reliable tire gauge, and act swiftly on TPMS warnings to stay free and safe on the road.
+Inflate to the recommended PSI, use a reliable tire gauge, and act quickly on TPMS warnings.

 tire pressure maintenance essentials